 The standards expected are high in terms of participation, performance, dress and behaviour.
 All pupils are expected to give their best effort in order to achieve their full potential in all aspects of physical education.
 The Physical Education department is based at the sports hall where there is a large sports hall, a new fitness suite and a new hall for aerobics and dance.
 In addition, indoor facilities include a full sized gymnasium.
 Outside, the school has two rugby pitches, two football pitches, three netball courts and six tennis courts.
 In the summer the field lends itself to four rounders diamonds and a full sized athletic track as well as the usual throwing and jumping areas.
 The school also has access to the astroturf, for extra curricular hockey, based at the rugby club.
 The Physical Education department consists of 6 qualified PE staff.
 The department has a head of department, and one member of staff with pastoral responsibilities.
 All staff are experienced in their role as a Physical Education teacher.

 The pupils follow a broad and balanced curriculum with a mix of individual and team sports.
 They receive two hours of physical education per week at KS3 and one hour per week in Years 10 and 11.
 In years 7 to 11 all pupils follow a set program rotating every half term.
 The program includes all the major games (hockey, netball, rugby, basketball, tennis, rounders, cricket, badminton and football) as well as gymnastics, dance, trampolining, athletics and cross-country.
-In Years 7/8/9 each pupil will take a theory examination twice a year on a variety of topics, covered in practical lessons.
+In Years 7/8/9 each pupil will take a theory examination once a year on a variety of topics, covered in practical lessons.
 This mark will be added to their practical performance to reach an overall grade.
 Year 10/11 also have the opportunity to participate in the fitness suite, aerobics, table tennis, handball and orienteering.

 The department offers GCSE PE and A-level PE.
 GCSE PE offers a single award qualification.
 The course includes both theory and practical elements and covers a wide range of sporting topics, anatomy and physiology, media/sponsorship/health and safety in Sport.

 As well as sports awards, prizes are awarded for Junior Sport, Inter Sport, Senior Sport, Leadership in Sport, GCSE Sport, and A Level Sport at the School annual Prize Giving Ceremony.
 We now hold assemblies at the end of the Summer term to recognise all pupils who have played sport for the school or have attended practice sessions.
-We also have a ‘PE pupil of the week’ which is given by the Head of the department.

 During the academic year Inter-House competitions are organised for various year groups.
 These competitions involve the whole of a year group participating in either winter or summer sports in a competitive situation to develop team work, confidence and having fun playing sport.